 The fourth line asks you to "indicate the months for which you would like Personal Day calculations included."
 Followed by input boxes for the First Month of the year, and the Last month of the year.
 The default settings are the current month plus 7 months.
 You can change those settings.

 Keep in mind that each Personal Month for which you include Personal Days is requires 3 to 4 pages.
 Including 24 months of Personal Days therefore translates to more than 100 pages.
 In this case, you may find that you get an error message stating: "Line Style Overflow", or "Profiler caused a general protection fault in module DCW.EXE at ........"
 This means you tried to generate too large a report.
-You can get past this problem by creating the report in two, or even three stages.
+You can get past this problem by creating the reading in two, or even three stages.

 When you click on Topics in the Edit Birth Data input dialog box for the Relationship program, the Topics Selection dialog box appears.
 This dialog box also allows you to set the start and end dates for the Personal Year and Personal Month cycles.
 You can change those settings.